GitarthVaishnav/Basic_Web_App/README.md

     Please note that copying the app as is, with only minor or little modifications, may result in accusations of plagiarism and penalties.

-    Thank you for your understanding and adherence to the academic integrity policies of the course.
+    Thank you for your understanding and adherence to the academic integrity policies of the university.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>